 All Stains Are Created Equally

 You cannot use the same detergent for your cleaning needs.
 Some stains might be harder to remove than others, and some might be easier.
-If you use a very gentle detergent on a stain that is difficult to remove, you will be trying to remove that stain for very long.
-It is best if you use a harsher detergent, and if you use a harsh detergent on a stain that can come off easy, then that means that you would spoil the clothes because the detergent is very harsh.
+If you use a very gentle detergent on a stain that is difficult to remove, you will be trying to remove that stain for a very long.
+It is best if you use a harsher detergent, and if you use a harsh detergent on a stain that can come off easily, then that means that you would spoil the clothes because the detergent is very harsh.

 Visible Stains Are The Only Stains That You Need To Worry About

 Just because something looks clean, that does not mean it is, especially with darker colors.
 Most of the sweat and body odor in your clothes might not be visible, but it is there, and it is best if you wash it as quickly as possible.

 It Would Be Best If You Fastened Your Buttons Before Washing

 This is a terrible practice because there is a lot of stress put by the machines on clothes and you might break a few buttons because of this.
 It is best if you open your buttons before you put them in the washer.